user93390/presence-rpc/README.md

 </div>

-<p>Presence-rpc is an incredibly small library that makes creating rich presences for discord easy for your application.</p>
-<p>This library comes with an easy-to-use api that allows you to have lots of control.
-Here is a code example</p>
+Presence-rpc is an incredibly small library that makes creating rich presences easy for your application This library comes with an easy-to-use api that allows you to have lots of control.
+Here is a code example

 ```rust
 use std::error::Error;